CDAT/cdat-old-site/cttd.md

     ax.designateLevel() # sets the axis as designating levels
     ax.designateLatitude() # sets the axis as designating latitude
     ax.designateLongitude() # sets the axisas designating longitude
-    ax.designateCircular(value) # sets the axis as circular, modulo "value"&#160;
+    ax.designateCircular(value) # sets the axis as circular, modulo "value"

 Writing data to a file

 Let's suppose we have a TV having the dimensions: time,latitude,longitude, with the dimension set unproperly, and we want to write this TV (let's call it